YA Apprenticeship 2025: Kispiox Valley, BC – WoodGrain Farm

 We are a small-scale diverse organic farm in the Kispiox Valley, northwest BC.
 This land that we steward, and the communities who we grow food for, lie within the homelands of the Gitx̱san and Wet’suwet’en peoples.
 We take to heart our responsibility to nurture and respect these lands and waters, so they may continue to provide for future generations as they have always done.

-Using a traditional mixed-farm system, our animals capture the fertility of sixty acres of pasture and hayland, harnessing the nutrients to feed our one acre of intensive vegetable production in a sustainable closed loop.
+Using a traditional mixed-farm system, our animals capture the fertility of sixty acres of pasture and hayland, harnessing the nutrients to feed our half acre of vegetable production in a sustainable closed loop.

-Growing dozens of varieties of vegetables for market and flocks builds resilience into our farm and enables us to remain adaptable in a changing climate.
+Selecting and stewarding varieties that thrive and adapt to our growing region, builds resilience into our farm and enables us to remain adaptable in a changing climate.
 As northern growers, we utilize greenhouses and tunnels and curate the varieties of the seeds we grow to take full advantage of our intensive short growing season.

 Discover more about WoodGrain on their website & their socials